PostHog/posthog.com/contents/apps/url-normalizer/docs.md

 ### How do I configure the URL Normalizer?

-No confiuuration is needed.
+No configuration is needed.
 The URL Normalizer will automatically convert all URLs to lowercase and remove any trailing slashes.

 If you'd like to normalize URLs into a different format, please consider contributing a PR to [the repo](https://github.com/PostHog/posthog-url-normalizer-plugin).